vishandi/tp/docs/UserGuide.md

 * `freeSchedule ti/ 12:00`
 * `freeSchedule ti/ 14:00 da/2022-02-14`

-### Getting common free timing of persons by tag: `freeGroupSchedule`
-Gets the common timings of persons who are free with the same tag.

-Format: `freeGroupSchedule t/TAG`
-* Show the overlapping timings that a group of friends with the same tags are free

-Example:
-* `freeGroupSchedule t/groupmates`

 ### Clearing all entries : `clear`

 Clears all entries from UniGenda.